agera-edc/DataSpaceConnector/COVERAGE.md

 Below screenshot shows code coverage diagram of the main branch analysis.
 ![Code Coverage with Codacy](.attachments/code-coverage-codacy.png)

+We didn't manage to set up Codacy to see the code coverage reports for the PRs neither in the Codacy dashboard nor in Github Actions.
+Codacy seems to offer more features for code quality analysis than for code coverage scans.

 ### Option 5: JaCoCo with SonarQube

 [SonarQube](https://docs.sonarqube.org/latest/setup/get-started-2-minutes/) is a platform for both static code analysis and test code coverage analysis.
 It offers an open source Community